 It was found that 53 of the shaded areas (acceptable, good and excellent) were located on routes with somewhat heavy traffic.
 This almost represents 24% of visited routes.

 Table 1: Cross-tabulation results between shadiness and traffic of the routes.

 |Assess the amount of traffic||Heavy traffic||16||10||6||12||11||55|

-Data generated either through satellites and Google Street View (a tenuous and difficult to use data source, especially for replicable or publicly available uses) is not easily translated into meaningful information from a human point of view (Hoene at al. 2018).
+Data generated either through satellites or Google Street View (a tenuous and difficult-to-use data source, especially for replicable or publicly available uses) is not easily translated into meaningful information from a human point of view (Hoene et al. 2018).
 Our focus groups illustrate how subjective the sensations of heat are, and that although timely information may be desirable, it may not be possible to achieve this – even with the biggest data set.